User consents for third-party rich media

 If the risk of a potential leak of private information is a concern, please consider against the use of the “Page” consent scope.

-If you want “Site” or “Page” consent buttons and use your own CDN, you need to allow it to forward Referer and Origin headers to Iframely.
+• If you want “Site” or “Page” consent buttons — allow your CDN to forward Referer and Origin headers to Iframely.